Back to Kansas

 I Mean Missouri (Sames)

-So I was back in good ole Missouri.
-For another three years.
-Minimum.
+So I was back in good ole Missouri for at least another three years.
 That’s if I didn’t marry Catholic who was preparing for Medical school.
-Which would be another four years of school, probably in Missouri, and then residency, which could be anywhere.
-Then I move to NYC?
-By then I’ll be fucking 30.
-And look, there’s nothing wrong with being 30.
-Unless your “type” is Junie B. Jones, Ramona Quimby, or Logainne in Spelling Bee aka elementary school children.
-Then you have an issue.
-So here’s where Mattie Jo begins to learn about a little thing called the bitch of living.
+Which would be another four years of school, probably in Missouri, and then residency, which could be anywhere...

 My journey back from New York was kind of rough.
-Richard and I missed our flight and had to get all the way from JFK to LGA then stay the night in LGA and catch our very early morning flight to STL.
-Needless to say, I didn’t get any sleep.
-And we missed a day of class.
-Because Catholic already knew that lack of sleep causes me to vomit (it’s a true story.
+I missed my flight at JFK and had to stay the night in LaGuardia to take a 5am flight to St. Louis the next day.
+Needless to say, I didn’t get any sleep and had to miss a day of classes.
+Catholic knew that lack of sleep causes me to vomit (it’s a true story.
 College was rough.
 But also very convenient for not gaining the freshman fifteen), he had my RA deliver sprite, saltines, and a sweet letter to my dorm upon arrival.
+Swoon.

-I was often too busy to get lunch, so he would surprise me with a sandwich, fruit, chips, and cookies he’d snuck out of the dining hall.
-Ya know, so I wouldn’t have to spend extra money on food when I’d already paid for a meal plan.
-Obvs.
-(Catholic was possibly more frugal than I. I used to go on 15 minute runs first thing in the morning in order to give me energy so I wouldn’t need to spend money on coffee.
+I was often too busy to get lunch, so he would surprise me with a sandwich, fruit, chips, and cookies he’d snuck out of the dining hall so I wouldn’t have to spend extra money on food when I’d already paid for a meal plan (Catholic was possibly more frugal than I. I used to go on 15 minute runs first thing in the morning in order to give me energy so I wouldn’t need to spend money on coffee.
 When I told Catholic this, he was ready to put a ring on it).

 About two months into our relationship, we attended his fraternity formal.
 Since the formal was closer to my house than our college campus, he actually used this opportunity to meet my family for the first time.
-And take pictures in front of our fireplace.
-Just like prom.
-Face palm.
+And take pictures in front of our fireplace, just like high school prom. #Facepalm.
 Anyways we looked real cute and had a great time.

 At the end of the night when everyone else was either vomming on the pavement or suck-face stumbling back to their rooms for a night of regrettable sex (but not us because we were holy, sober, celibate, boring) he pulled me aside.
 “It’s just…I think I love you.
 No!
 Dangit.
 That came out wrong.
 I mean, I love you.
 But I’m scared to say it because what if this isn’t actually love but I’ve already said I love you and then we break up?”
 Ha.
 Bro had mad game.
 Whatever.
-HE SAID I LOVE YOU.
-Two months in.
-Let me just say, this was completely antithetical to those Midwestern Christian “Don’t say I love you til you propose!” rules.
-I just…Christians love blue balls.
-Even emotional blue balls caused by not vocally expressing how you feel about your significant other.
-Anyways we clearly weren’t about following these rules.
-We were a Protestant and a Catholic TOGETHA FOEVA , after all.
+HE SAID I LOVE YOU two months in!

 Ohhh one of my favorite memories was when he agreed to get auctioned off at his fraternity’s fundraiser.
 His appeal was not shirtless dancing (although that crowd would have been pleasantly surprised), it was singing.
 He sang some Michael Buble song to make the whole crowd swoon.
 I got to listen to all the girls giggle and bid.
 As soon as he was bought he walked back to me and gave me a huge kiss.
 That was our first public kiss.
 I think my foot popped #PrincessDiaries.